nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 fav 1
 ```

-### Setting a Contact as Unfavourite - `unfav`
+### Setting a Contact as Unfavorite - `unfav`

-Helps to set a particular Student Contact as an Unfavourite only if the contact has been favourited.
+Helps to set a particular Student Contact as an Unfavorite only if the contact has been favorited.

 Format: